Sharon Azrieli soprano

-Kelly-Marie Murphy – En el escuro es todo uno (In the Darkness, All is One) for violoncello and harp
+Kelly-Marie Murphy – En el escuro es todo uno (In the Darkness, All is One) for violoncello, harp and orchestra

 Gustav Mahler – “Adagio” from Symphony No. 10

 Following her appearance here two years ago, the Smetana Hall will be welcoming back the amazing Canadian soprano Sharon Azrieli, who will be bringing along several outstanding soloists for the occasion.
-Together they will perform works awarded by the David Azrieli Foundation set up by the former art patron and philanthropist.
+Together they will perform works awarded by the Azrieli Music Prizes , a program of the Azrieli Foundation.

-We can also look forward to checking out Avner Dorman’s triumphant violin concerto.
+We can also look forward to checking out Avner Dorman’s triumphant second violin concerto.
 The virtuoso composition features solo voice and rich orchestral colour.
-Canadian violinist Lara St John has performed as a soloist with prestigious international orchestras such as the Cleveland Symphony Orchestra and the Philadelphia Symphony Orchestra.
+Canadian violinist Lara St. John has performed as a soloist with prestigious international orchestras such as the Cleveland Symphony Orchestra and the Philadelphia Symphony Orchestra.

-Judging by the established prestige the Azrieli Prize affords, this concert programme promises to deliver a similarly spellbinding experience as phenomenal clarinettist David Krakauer’s performance in 2017.
+Judging by the established prestige the Azrieli Music Prizes afford, this concert programme promises to deliver a similarly spellbinding experience as phenomenal clarinettist David Krakauer’s performance in 2017.